Representing Injured South Carolina Workers

 Since 1965, the law firm of Howard, Howard, Francis & Reid, L.L.P. has taken care of the legal needs of upstate residents who have been injured at work, because of negligence, or in an automobile accident.
 Our assertive litigation and effective negotiation tactics plus exceptional personal service guarantee you the best possible outcome for your case.

 What Is Covered by Workers Compensation Benefits?

 Workers’ compensation benefits cover medical treatment, loss of wages while you are unable to work and compensation for any permanent disability or disfigurement.
-You are eligible for benefits after seven days of being unable to work.
+In South Carolina, you are eligible for benefits after seven days of being unable to work.
 Compensation is applied retroactively if your disability continues beyond 14 days.

 With over 40 years of experience, attorney Skip Francis will ensure that your right to compensation is preserved and that your claim is filed in a timely and efficient manner, in full accordance with state law, and speed the process along if it stalls.

 Standing Up for Your Rights Against Employers and Insurers